jafingerhut/p4lang-tests/README-small-examples.md

 processing a packet.

-Aside: P4 allows one to create tables that have side effects that should happen simply due to matches being performed, e.g.  counters with the P4 `direct` keyword, for tables that count the number of times each entry was matched.
+Aside: P4 allows one to create tables that have side effects that should happen simply due to matches being performed, e.g. you may create a `counter` or `meter` object with the P4 `direct` keyword, naming a table to which those counters are meters have a one-for-one relationship, and are automatically updated when a search of the table results in a match of an entry.

 If we added per-entry match counters to table2, for example, then there would only be 2 correct ways to implement this that I can think